stepheweffie/Initial-Pre-Work/README.md

 ## How many instances of the client-side assets (HTML, CSS, JS, Images, etc.) are created?

 Client-side assets are cached in a single instance for each cache.
-Techtonic does not have a manifest for it's application.

 ## How many instances of the server-side code are available at any given time?